-How car ac systems should be recharged.
-Before recharging auto air conditioning systems it is recommended to remove any air and moisture from it before you add a Freon charge.
+Many mechanics take short cuts when working on car ac.
+The following is my opinion on how systems should be recharged.
+Before recharging auto air conditioning systems it's recommended to remove any air and moisture from it before adding a fresh charge.
 This does require a special tool known as an evacuation pump.

 This tool can cost a couple hundred bucks although they make some inexpensive ones that take longer to work.
-This expense can be far less then replacing damaged components.
-Pulling a deep vacuum on the system and holding it for no less then 15 minutes is the proper evacuation procedure.
+This expense can be far less then replacing damaged components as a result of air and moisture.
+Pulling a deep vacuum of between 25 an 30 inches of mercury on the system and holding it for no less then 15 minutes is the proper evacuation procedure.
 If you decide to skip this step your air conditioning may work after recharging, but the question is for how long.

 Unfortunately you must recover the remaining Freon from the air conditioning before you pull a vacuum.
 More details about why and how auto air works are available from the article links below.
-But for now lets move onto the problems and procedures with recharging.
+For now lets move onto the problems and procedures with recharging.

 A low charge will result in poor cooling under high heat loads due to a lack of reserve refrigerant.
 This can cause the clutch cycling switch of the compressor to click on and off.
 This cycling of the compressor clutch is also a telltale sign that your system is low.

-But you should always connect your manifold gauges to verify this low-pressure condition.
+You should always connect a manifold gauge set to verify this low-pressure condition.
 An overcharge of the AC can also cause inadequate cooling.
 This is because a high liquid refrigerant level in the condenser decreases it's efficiency.
 If the system is overcharged compressor damage can also occur when and if liquid Refrigerant enters the compressor.

 This is because a liquid can not be compressed and major damage is usually the result.
 Once again an ac gauge set connected to the high and low side will show this.
 If too much Freon is in the system you get higher than normal pressure readings.